The Activist Training Lab

 FAQs

-The best candidates for 6-week capacity-building course are staff, interns, or volunteers at conservation organizations or community groups who have a particular biodiversity issue they are hoping to address.
-For example, a good candidate might be currently working or intending to work on passing an important wildlife bill, banning a harmful pesticide, stopping a local developer from destroying critical habitat, updating a state agency’s wildlife management plan, or expanding access to green space in their region for communities of color.
-Whether they have previous experience with grassroots organizing or are totally new to it, good candidates are excited to refine or build skills.
+The best candidates for 6-week training courses are staff, interns, or volunteers at conservation organizations or community groups who are either currently working on a grassroots campaign or planning to launch one soon.
+For example, a good candidate might be currently organizing or intending to organize around passing an important wildlife bill, banning a harmful pesticide, stopping a local developer from destroying critical habitat, updating a state agency’s wildlife management plan, or expanding access to green space in their region for communities of color.

 We give priority for this course to staff, interns, and volunteers with Endangered Species Coalition member groups but also happily accept staff, interns, and volunteers with non-member organizations and community groups.

-The 6-week capacity-building course is short but intensive and requires participants to commit two to three hours per week for six weeks.
+The 6-week training courses are short but intense and require participants to commit two to three hours per week for six weeks.

 At the Endangered Species Coalition, we believe that biodiversity loss and environmental degradation disproportionately impacts women, youth, people of color, and Indigenous communities.
 We believe that ensuring biodiversity’s benefits are shared equitably by all communities needs to be at the front and center of the movement for conservation, and we believe that movement should be inclusive and representative of the diversity of our country.